rpcme/afr-workshop-cc3220sf/Lab1.md

 On Mac OSX, Git is already installed on your system.

-For Windows, you have two choices for installing Git.
+For Windows, you have two choices for installing Git from Github.

+* [Github Desktop](https://desktop.github.com/) - recommended for first time users
+* [Git for Windows](https://gitforwindows.org/) - Most recommended (by author) for windows users, includes MINGW shell
+* [SCM Git](https://git-scm.com/download/win) - recommended only for those who are experienced with git and have a pre-existing windows shell environment they are comfortable with.

 ### Registering Your Device